 Diversity of Viewpoints and Recording Lectures - A Florida College System institution may not shield students, faculty, or staff from "expressive activities", such as peaceful assembly, speeches, signs, literature, lectures, and educational materials.
 "Intellectual freedom and viewpoint diversity mean the exposure of students, faculty, and staff to, and encouragement of their exploration of a variety of ideological and political perspectives" (Chapter 2021-159, Laws of Florida).
 In accordance with federal and state privacy laws, students may record class lectures for their own personal educational use, in connection with a complaint to the college, or as evidence in internal or external legal proceedings.
 Students may not publish or upload the recordings or any components thereof without the knowledge and written permission of the faculty member.
-Failure to obtain permission to publish could lead to the student paying damages, attorney fees, and court costs.
+Failure to obtain permission to publish could lead to the students' having to pay damages, attorney fees, and court costs.
 For more information about what can be recorded, please see the guidelines in the GCSC Student Handbook.

 Attendance - Regular class attendance and participation are significant factors that help to promote success in college.
 In face-to-face courses, students are required to be in class at the beginning of each class session, as attendance will be taken at this time.
 If a student arrives late, it is his/her responsibility to inform the instructor after class of his/her presence.
 Failure to do so may result in the student being marked as "Absent."
-Attendance in an online/hybrid CANVAS class is defined as the submission of complete written assignments before their posted deadline.
+Attendance in an online/hybrid CANVAS class is defined as submission of complete written assignments prior to their posted deadline.

 Withdrawals - Students may withdraw themselves from any course until the published withdrawal deadline for that term in the Gulf Coast State College catalog.
-Students wishing to withdraw from a course and receive a "W" must complete a withdrawal form and submit this to the Office of Enrollment Services before the scheduled withdrawal date as published on the college calendar.
-Social Sciences Adjunct Instructors do not withdraw students from courses under any circumstances.
-If you feel you have a unique situation that warrants removal from all of your courses for a term after the withdrawal deadline has passed, you may contact the Vice President of Student Affairs to discuss your situation.
+Students wishing to withdraw from a course and receive a "W" must complete a withdrawal form and submit this to the Office of Enrollment Services prior to the scheduled withdrawal date as published on the college calendar.
+If you feel you have a unique situation that warrants removal from all your courses for a term after the withdrawal deadline has passed, you may contact the Vice President of Student Affairs to discuss your situation.